magnesj/ResInsight/docs/CurveCalculator.md

 The calculator can be run by pressing the calculator icon in en menu bar, or by right-clicking on either a summary case or the summary plot collection.

 ## Calculation Settings
 To make a new calculated curve, click on "New Calculation".
 This will add a new calculation to "Calculated Summaries".
 Before choosing which curves to do calculations on, a calculation expression must be made.
-The default expression *Calculation_1 := a + b* will do a vector addition on the curves *a* and *b* and assign it to the calculation *Calculation_1*.
-How to choose curves *a* and *b* will be covered in section **Summary Address Selection**.
-Other possible operations and functions can be found by right-clikcing in the expression window.
+The default expression *Calculation_1 := a + b* will do a vector addition on the curves which *a* and *b* are placeholdes for, and assign it to the calculation *Calculation_1*.
+How to assign curves to assign to *a* and *b* will be covered in section **Summary Address Selection**.

-### Operators
+### Operators and Functions
+Possible operations and functions are found by right-clikcing in the expression window.
+The following tables show all the options available.

 #### Assignment Operators